flutter/flutter/specs/modules.md

                                     InternalElementConstructorWithShadow);

 abstract class AbstractModule : EventTarget {
-  readonly attribute Document document; // O(1) // the Documentof the module or application Promise<any> import(String url); // O(Yikes) // returns the module's exports
+  readonly attribute Document document; // O(1) // the Document of the module or application Promise<any> import(String url); // O(Yikes) // returns the module's exports
   private Array<Module> getImports(); O(N) // returns the Module objects of all the imported modules